scholtzm/vapor/docs/README.md

 # Vapor Docs Folder

-Most of the docs in this folder are automatically generated.
+Most of the docs in this folder are generated automatically.

 ### Contents